Azure/azure-docs-sdk-dotnet/api/overview/azure/virtualmachines.md

 Create, configure, and scale out Windows and Linux virtual machines in Azure from your code with the management API.

+Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.Compute.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].

 #### Visual Studio Package Manager

 ```powershell